 Advanced Offensive Soccer Tactics Training and Coaching: My Soccer Supporting Runs and Creating Space Interactive eBook is a team and small group offensive soccer tactics guide designed to instruct and educate coaches at all levels develop more effective passing and dribbling options for the player in possession of the ball.
 Keys to the success to maintaining possession and effective attacks are good passing and receiving skills, proper support, creating space for yourself and your teammates, effective ball movement, and the path and timing of supporting runs.
+For the basics of Offensive Soccer Tactics see below.

 ” When you play a match, it is statistically proven that players actually have the ball 3 minutes on average … So, the most important thing is: what do you do during those 87 minutes when you do not have the ball.
 That is what determines whether you’re a good player or not.“ – Johan Cruyff